Charlie Nearburg

-Charlie Nearburg (born September 6, 1950) is a race car driver who broke the wheel-driven land speed record in 2010.
+Charles Nearburg (born September 6, 1950) is a race car driver who broke the wheel-driven land speed record in 2010.

 Born in Dallas, Nearburg founded Nearburg Exploration, an oil and gas exploration firm that became one of the largest independent oil and gas explorers in the country.
 He used his profits from his successful business to finance his auto racing career, becoming a long time Toyota Atlantic competitor.
-In 1997 he drove in the 24 Hours of Le Mans in a Ferrari 333 SP for Pilot Motorsports and funded three appearances in the CART Champ Car series for Dale Coyne Racing.
+In 1997, he drove in the 24 Hours of Le Mans in a Ferrari 333 SP for Pilot Motorsports and funded three appearances in the CART Champ Car series for Dale Coyne Racing.
 Coyne is particularly proud of the progress Nearburg made while with the team, stating in a 2004 interview: “Charlie Nearburg is an example I love – he was a guy that was older, he was married, he had kids and always wanted to do these races.
 So he came with us, and did three races, and we pushed him a little bit, but by the time he got to his third race, he was very respectable – and he’s got that to carry with him the rest of his life.”
 Nearburg retired from professional racing after his Champ Car experience.
 He is listed as a Ferrari 250 GTO owner.

-In September 2010 driving the Spirit of Rett, Nearburg broke Goldenrod's wheel-driven land speed record at a speed of 414.4 mph at the Bonneville Salt Flats using a General Motors racing V-8 engine.
+In September 2010, driving the Spirit of Rett, Nearburg broke Goldenrod's wheel-driven land speed record at a speed of 414.4 mph at the Bonneville Salt Flats using a General Motors racing V-8 engine.

 Nearburg graduated from St. Mark's School of Texas in 1968 and later served on its board of trustees for 20 years.
 He received degrees from Dartmouth in 1972, 1973, and 1974, the latter two being engineering degrees.
 He later served on the engineering school's board of overseers.
 He has also been philanthropically involved in pediatric cancer research, environmental protection, and the arts.